 Monash University also offers international doctoral scholarships and is eligible to host students under the Victoria Latin America Doctoral Scholarship and the Chile Bicentennial Scholarship.
 If you are interested in studying at ARMI, watch the video below to learn more about the Institute’s research program.

 ARMI welcomes potential students – please contact with Jane McCausland, Student Program Manager.

 Studying in Melbourne

-As well as studying at an Institute that has garnered a global reputation as being one of the best of its kind, you’ll also get to live in Melbourne, a city that has been named ‘world’s most liveable city’ for the last five years.
+As well as studying at an Institute that has garnered a global reputation as being one of the best of its kind, you’ll also get to live in Melbourne, a city that has been named ‘world’s most liveable city’.

 Experience all Melbourne has to offer while working with world-class scientists and facilities.

 Professor Allende, Director of the FONDAP Center for Genome Regulation at Universidad de Chile, is well-known for his decades of research in developmental genetics, focusing on the developmental biology and molecular genetics of zebrafish.